Kazakh alphabets: Romanization

+Since the introduction of the official Kazakh Latin alphabet, romanized place names have been gradually shifting to being rendered in the official Latin alphabet from being rendered in international romanization schemes.
+This practice can be seen in services like Google Maps.

 Latin script

 A number of Latin alphabets are in use to write the Kazakh language.
-A variant based on the Turkish alphabet is unofficially used by the Kazakh diaspora in Turkey and in Western countries and Kazakhstan.
+A variant based on the Turkish alphabet is unofficially used by the Kazakh diaspora in Turkey and in Western countries, as well as in Kazakhstan.
 As with other Central Asian Turkic languages, a Latin alphabet, the Yañalif, was introduced by the Soviets and used from 1929 to 1940 when it was replaced with Cyrillic.
-Moreover, a Latin alphabet was used for the Kazakh language for Kazakhs in China during 1964–84.
+Moreover, a Latin alphabet based on Pinyin was used for Kazakhs in China from 1964 to 1984.
 Later, the use of the Kazakh Arabic alphabet was restored in China.